-If you’re about to get married and you’ve found yourself pondering the difference between a tuxedo and a suit, you’re not alone.
-Most events today are far less formal—and their dress codes far less rigid—than the days of yore, so many men don’t learn the difference between the two until their wedding day.
+If you’re about to get married and you’ve found yourself pondering the difference between a tuxedo vs. a suit, you’re not alone.
+Most events today are far less formal—and their dress codes far less rigid—than years ago, so many don’t learn the difference between the two until they’re preparing for their wedding day.
 It’s worth noting that a tuxedo is technically a suit, but a tux is much more formal and should only be worn after 5pm.
 Intrigued?

 Presence of satin

-The main physical characteristic that sets a tuxedo apart from a suit is the presence of satin.
+The main difference between a tux and a suit is the presence of satin.
 In short, a tuxedo has it—a suit does not.
 On a tux, there may be satin on the lapel facing, buttons, pocket trim and down the side of the trousers.
 There will be no satin on a suit—in fact the whole suit, including pants, jacket and accessories, will be made from the same material—and buttons will be either plastic or covered with the same fabric as the jacket.

 Tuxedos are, of course, more formal than suits.
 You wouldn’t wear a tux to work, but you could wear a suit to almost any office and not look out of place.
 Tuxedos are also considered evening attire (unless you wear a morning suit, but that’s a different story) and should not be worn during the daytime, whereas suits can be worn at almost any time of the day.
 To sum up: If you’re having a formal or black-tie wedding, wear a tux!

 Suits can also be made from a variety of fabrics, including linen and cotton for warmer weather, and can be any color.
 Tuxedos, on the other hand, are traditionally black or midnight blue.